Recruiting adult participants

 To remove a timeslot, click on the garbage can following it.

 For most experiments, your time slots will be fully booked within a day or so, provided the invitation is sent out a few days before you start running.
-Do make sure that you add about 15-20% more time slots than you need participants, to compensate for no-show participants.
+Do make sure to add about 10-15% more time slots than you need participants, to compensate for no-show participants.
 Send your participants a reminder the day before their appointment (see below), otherwise you can easily get 25% or more no-showers.

 Once you have added the timeslots:

 - Make sure that you have piloted your experiment on some others, and again, check your data and analyze it to make sure you have everything you need!!
 (NB: To pilot your experiment, you are expected to find your own pilot participants.
 If this is difficult for you, contact Iris Mulders to discuss the best solution.
 Also, if your pilot participants are likely to be on the mailing list, let them sign up on your subscription form to prevent them from signing up once you start running for real (or from signing up for a follow-up experiment).
 Contact Iris Mulders to discuss).

 - Make sure that you have approval of the EtCL and your consent forms are printed, ready for the participants to sign

 If you are 100% ready to run participants, you can return to the experiments overview page, and click the experiment closure icon to open your experiment for subscriptions; the icon will change to a green check mark .
 Your experiment will now appear in the list of available experiments on the Experiment homepage for participants.
 On that page, click on your own experiment form and double-check that your timeslots are correct (and that you haven’t, for instance, put in multiple timeslots for the same time if you didn’t mean to).